Developing a Telegram Bot in Python

 bot.polling(non_stop=True)

-Here I create an instance of the InlineKeyboardMarkup class and call it markup.
-This something like a frame on which the button will be attached.
-Next I create the button itself.
-I’m already here I use the InlineKeyboardButton class.
-As the first parameter I pass the text, which will be written on the button.
-And the second is the event that occurs after the click.
-In this case it is a link to the website.
-Next, I add a button to our ‘framework’ using the add() method.
-When sending a message you must indicate parameter reply_markup and pass our markup into it.
+Here, I create an instance of the InlineKeyboardMarkup class and name it markup.
+This is something like a framework to which the button will be attached.
+Next, I create the button itself.
+Here, I use the InlineKeyboardButton class.
+The first parameter is the text that will be displayed on the button, and the second is the event that occurs after pressing it.
+In this case, it is a link to the website.
+Then, I add the button to our ‘framework’ using the add() method.
+When sending the message, it is necessary to specify the reply_markup parameter and pass our markup to it.

-Reply buttons differ from Inline buttons in that they are attached under the user’s keyboard.
+Reply buttons differ from Inline buttons in that they are attached below the user’s keyboard.

-Another feature of these buttons is that when you click on them, the text of the button is sent to the chat.
-Essentially, this is a template with ready-made answer options.
+Another feature of these buttons is that when pressed, the text of the button is sent to the chat.
+Essentially, this is a template with ready-made response options.

 python